arcee-ai/mergekit/docs/create_a_merge_method.md

 `dtype=torch.bfloat16` to explicitly cast inputs, or `out_dtype=torch.bfloat16` to cast only the merged outputs.
 Both options leave non-floating buffers unchanged.
-The YAML and raw-PyTorch adapters use the corresponding string-valued `dtype` and `out_dtype` settings. `dtype` selects the input representation used for merging;
-adapters may apply this explicit cast during loading, before device transfer, to reduce memory and transfer costs.
+The YAML and raw-PyTorch adapters use the corresponding string-valued `dtype` and `out_dtype` settings.
+Explicit input casts may happen during loading, before device transfer.
+These dtype options and promotion rules also apply to `merge_tensors` and direct method calls.
+Pass algorithm parameters in the `parameters` mapping.
-Both `merge_tensors` and direct method calls accept the same dtype options and use the same promotion policy.
-Algorithm parameters go in the `parameters` mapping, separately from dtype and packing controls; no algorithm parameter names are reserved.

 ## Batches